Turbnok/volsa2gui/README.md

 The app uses `aplay` command from `alsa` to play sounds.
 It's not mandatory but necessary if you want to hear your samples from within the app.

 Feel free to submit pull requests or suggestions.
-Be warned, the code is a ~~total mess~~ personnal project.
+Be warned, the code is a ~~total mess~~ (not anymore) personnal project.

 ## Usage